Prostate Cancer Doctors in Scranton and Wilkes-Barre, PA

 Chemotherapy is not a standard treatment for most cases of prostate cancer, but can be useful in cases of advanced prostate cancer where the disease has metastasized to the bones, or when the cancer has not been responsive to more conventional hormonal therapy methods.

-Prostate Cancer Symptoms and Diagnosis
+What Are Prostate Cancer Symptoms and How is it Diagnosed?

 Many patients don’t experience any symptoms, especially in early stages.
 More severe prostate cancer patients can experience:

 - Blood in Urine

 - Urinary Incontinence